quickfix-j/quickfixj/customising-quickfixj.md

 * Amending the QuickFIX Dictionary to coerce the code generation and/or validation
 * Changing the ordering of code generation and/or overwrite behaviour of code generation
 * Omitting incompatible versions from your customised build
-* Building artefacts independently for the conflicting versions and ensuring they are not used them in the same runtime
+* Building artifacts independently for the conflicting versions and ensuring they are not used them in the same runtime

 See [QuickFIX/J Messages](./quickfixj-messages/readme.md) for details of the build and recommendation for  **how to implement custom builds.**

 ### **Customising the FIX Protocol for specialised Rules of Engagement**

-A Rules of Engagement can include customisation Messages, Components and Fields, including User Defined elements.
+A Rules of Engagement can include customised Messages, Components and Fields, including User Defined elements.

 It is not necessary to maintain a fork of the entire QuickFIX/J project to provide customised QuickFIX Dictionaries and to generate type-safe libraries that are interoperable with QuickFIX/J.